 Mr. Burke has provided representation for some of the state’s largest and fastest-growing companies.
 In the public sector, he has represented the State of Utah and its Governor, Lieutenant Governor, and Attorney General.
 Mr. Burke has also represented educational institutions including the state’s flagship universities, as well as political subdivisions and special districts of the State of Utah.
 He has represented several municipalities, including service as a city attorney.
 In 2021, Mr. Burke represented the Utah Independent Redistricting Commission.

 Mr. Burke has appeared as an appellate advocate before both administrative and judicial bodies.
 He has argued before the Utah Supreme Court and represented clients at the U.S. Supreme Court.
-Mr. Burke currently chairs the Utah Supreme Court’s Advisory Committee on the Rules of Appellate Procedure for sixteen years and chaired the advisory committee from 2016 to 2021.
+Mr. Burke served on the Utah Supreme Court’s Advisory Committee on the Rules of Appellate Procedure for sixteen years and chaired the advisory committee from 2016 to 2021.

 Mr. Burke has been involved in a wide variety of community and charitable activities, and frequently contributes columns about legal issues to the Salt Lake Tribune.
 He has advocated on behalf of military families, religious minorities, immigrants, cyclists, and crime victims.
 Mr. Burke has also provided pro bono services to community organizations such as the Utah Youth Soccer Association and the United States Soccer Federation.
 He was inducted into the Utah Youth Soccer Hall of Fame in 2016.

 Mr. Burke was honored as a “Utah Hero” for his public advocacy on behalf of Utah’s LGBT citizens.
 His work defending the rights of an abused lesbian teenager was chronicled in the book “Saving Alex” and the 2019 movie “Trapped: The Alex Cooper Story.”

 In his capacity as the Firm’s general counsel, Mr. Burke provides legal advice to the Firm’s management and coordinates the Firm’s legal affairs.